junaama/secureum/racepractice/race6.md

 (B): Using _mint instead of _safeMint if mint addresses are known to be EOA (C): Using unchecked in for loop increments
 **(D):** None of the above

+Score 1/8 Terrible
+Notes: This contract was largely unreadable for me, and within the time constraint I was overwhelmed